microsoft/vso-agent/README.md

 ##Create Agent

 From a directory you created for the agent, run the installer.
-Repeat for multiple agents.
+Repeat from different folders for multiple agents.

 ```bash
 $ install-vsoagent
 ```

+##Provide Permissions to Account

+Determine which account the agent will run as.

+  1. Enable alternate credentials
+  2. Add to collection level *Build Service Accounts* group
+  3. Add to *Agent Pool Service Accounts* group

 ##Configure Agent

 Run the agent from the agent folder.
+Configuration will ask for the username and password of the account the agent will run as.
-note: if the agent isn't configured, on first run, it will configure
+note: if the agent isn't configured, on first run, it will configure.

 ```bash
 $ node vsoagent